hello@onechair.io · @onechair_io on X

 How I Built a $500K Data Synthesis Pipeline for $1,000 in 30 Days with Claude Code

-Between January 23rd and February 21st of this year, I vibe coded 88,000 lines of Python into a data synthesis pipeline that scraped 1,861 universities and produced a dataset that even the Department of Education doesn't have — the actual cost of attendance of every graduate and professional degree in America, uncovering a $51.8 billion funding gap that nobody has quantified yet — the kind of output that would have taken a team of 5 people 12-18 months to produce and cost $500K.
+Between January 23rd and February 21st of this year, I vibe coded 88,000 lines of Python into a data synthesis pipeline that scraped 1,800+ universities and produced a dataset that even the Department of Education doesn't have — the actual cost of attendance of every graduate and professional degree in America, uncovering a $50+ billion funding gap that nobody has quantified yet — the kind of output that would have taken a team of 5 people 12-18 months to produce and cost $500K.
 Instead, I spent $967.08.
-Powered by copious amounts of Cafe Bustelo, 16-hour work days, and Chinese takeout — this is the story of the most sleepless month of my life.

 The tweet

 It's mid-December 2025.
 The Christmas lull is in full swing, people are checked out at work.
 Me?
 I'm bored.
 My mind spiraling in an anxious doom loop with nothing to do.
 I'm waiting for my Alibaba shipment which is somewhere in the Pacific Ocean.
-Wondering — should I send my supplier a message just to get a "hello dear 🌹🌹🌹" or a "yes boss"?
+I wonder... should I send my supplier a message just to get a "hello dear 🌹🌹🌹" or a "yes boss"?
 Nah.
 Instead I'm mindlessly scrolling Twitter.
 Then I see this:

-"I once did $0 to $60m just affiliate commission in 2 months on an offer."
+Jason Applebaum tweet: I once did $0 to $60m just Affiliate commission in 2 months on an offer.

 By Christmas my Alibaba shipment was forgotten and I was stuck in my office planning my own affiliate business with Gemini as my chief strategist.
 By January 1st I had a comprehensive business plan laid out and 30+ niche domains purchased to capture the internet real estate of this regulatory change.
-Next I needed to somehow collect the data that would power this business.
+Next, I needed to somehow collect the data that would power this business.

-1,861 different websites
+1,800+ different websites

 To get the cost of a single program at a single university you need to:

-Now multiply by 1,861 universities.
+Now multiply by 1,800+ universities.
 Every school is its own puzzle.

 Claude Opus 4.6 had just come out.
 I wanted to see what it could do.